Simona Halep: 2011–12: Steady ranking, top 50

-2013: Breakthrough, six WTA titles, world No. 11
+2013: Breakthrough, six WTA Tour titles, world No. 11

 Halep had a slow start to the year, only winning multiple matches at a tournament once before May.
 Her first breakthrough came at the Italian Open, where she reached the semifinals as a qualifier.
 She defeated three top 20 players at the Premier 5 event, including No. 4 Agnieszka Radwańska, before losing to world No. 1 Serena Williams who was on a 23-match win streak.
-Halep continued to struggle at the Grand Slams, losing in the opening round at both the Australian Open and the French Open, while making the second round at Wimbledon.
+Halep continued to struggle at the majors, losing in the opening round at both the Australian Open and the French Open, while making the second round at Wimbledon.
 Nonetheless, she began to dominate the lower level tournaments, winning her first three WTA titles at the International level across June and July.
 Her first two titles came in back-to-back weeks at the Nuremberg Cup on clay over Andrea Petkovic and at the Rosmalen Grass Court Championships on grass over Kirsten Flipkens.
 After a third title at the Budapest Grand Prix, she climbed up to No. 23 in the world.

 Halep won her fourth title at the New Haven Open, defeating No. 8 Caroline Wozniacki and No. 9 Petra Kvitová in the semifinals and final respectively.
 This was her first title at the Premier level and put her in the top 20 for the first time.
 Halep continued her success at the US Open, where she was seeded at a Grand Slam event for the first time at No. 21.
-She made it to the fourth round, her best result at a Grand Slam event to date.
+She made it to the fourth round, her best result at a Grand Slam event then.
 Halep won a fifth title at the Premier-level Kremlin Cup, defeating Stosur in the final.
 At the end of the season, she qualified for the WTA Tournament of Champions, an event for the highest-ranked WTA title-holders who did not qualify for the WTA Finals.
 Halep won this event as well, defeating No. 16 Ana Ivanovic and No. 19 Stosur in the knockout rounds.
 With her sixth WTA title, she finished the year at No. 11 in the world and was named the WTA Most Improved Player of the Year.
-She was second on the tour in singles titles behind only Serena Williams who had 11, and was the first woman to win her first six WTA titles in the same season since Steffi Graf in 1986.
+She was second on the tour in singles titles behind only Serena Williams who had 11, and was the first woman to win her first six career titles in the same season since Steffi Graf in 1986.
 Halep attributed her improvement to developing a more positive mindset, saying, "What changed was that I allowed myself to be relaxed on the court by taking the pressure off.
 I told myself to enjoy it and play with pleasure."